 Flu immunisation is also recommended for those sharing a house with children and young people with long-term (chronic) medical conditions.
 The flu spreads rapidly within households and children are particularly efficient spreaders.

 It may not be free for household members - they could ask their employer about free or subsidised flu immunisation as many employers offer this to their employees.
 Flu immunisation is free for some adults; for example, all those over 65 years of age and those with certain long-term conditions.

 Should I have flu immunisation if I'm pregnant?

-Yes.
-Flu immunisation is recommended and free for pregnant women anytime during their pregnancy.
-This is because flu is likely to be more severe in pregnancy and affect the mother and her growing baby
+Yes - flu immunisation is free anytime during your pregnancy.
+This is because flu is likely to be more severe in pregnancy and affect you and your growing baby.

 Can flu immunisation give my child the flu?